 - Whisk together flour, sugar, baking powder, baking soda, and salt.

-- Cut butter in until it resembles coarse crumbs.
+- Cut butter in until it resembles coarse crumbs using a pastry cutter, fork, or your fingers.

 - Stir in berries, nuts, chocolate, and orange rind.

-- Stir in buttermilk and mix with a fork just until dough is evenly moistened.
+- Stir in buttermilk and mix with a fork just until the dough is evenly moistened.

-- Gather the dough into a ball and place on a floured surface.
+- Gather the dough into a ball and place it on a lightly floured surface.

 - Roll out the dough to 1/2 inch thick.

-- Cut into triangles and place on parchment-lined cookies sheets, 1 1/2 inches apart.
+- Cut into triangles and place on parchment-lined baking sheets, 1 1/2 inches apart.

 - Bake for 15-20 min. until nicely browned.